Segregation Before Polarization: How Recommendation Strategies Shape Echo Chamber Pathways: Discussion

-\item \textbf{Managing Polarization in Rewiring-Prone Networks:} If a network exhibits a strong tendency for social selection (i.e., a high rewiring probability $q$, which would be reflected in the trajectory of $I_w$), the primary risk is the formation of dense, isolated echo chambers.
-In this scenario, combining an \textbf{opinion-based recommendation system with the encouragement of reposts} can paradoxically be beneficial.
-This combination can guide the network toward a state of multi-polarization (several smaller opinion clusters) rather than allowing it to collapse into a single, highly segregated bipolar state.
-Reposts in this context serve to bridge nascent clusters before they become completely disconnected.
+\paragraph{Managing Polarization in Rewiring-Prone Networks.} The network goes through a phase in which the walls of the echo chamber gradually take shape; this is the last effective window of opportunity to shape public opinion.
+If it undergoes PbS pathway, \textbf{link-based recommendation system} is effective for pulling back the opinion from polarization.
+If it exhibits strong SbP tendency, combining an \textbf{content-based recommendation system with the encouragement of reposts} can paradoxically be beneficial by guiding the network toward a state of multi-polarization rather than bipolarization.
+Reposting in this stage serves to bridge or divide nascent clusters by different cases.

-\item \textbf{Maintaining Network Vitality and Preventing Ossification:} In later stages, or for networks that are becoming static, the main concern may be the ossification of the network structure, characterized by a high count of closed triads and a low subjective polarization index ($I_s$).
-To counteract this and maintain a healthy flow of information, deploying a \textbf{structure-based (or link-based) recommendation system} is advantageous.
-By suggesting new connections based on shared neighbors rather than opinion similarity, this strategy can introduce structural diversity and break down the walls of established echo chambers, thereby increasing the potential for cross-cutting exposure over the long term. \end{itemize}
+\paragraph{Maintaining Network Vitality and Preventing Ossification.} In later stages, or for networks that are becoming static, the main concern may be the ossification of the network structure, characterized by a high count of closed triads and a low subjective polarization index ($I_s$).
+To counteract this and maintain a healthy flow of information, deploying a \textbf{link-based recommendation system} is advantageous.
+By suggesting new connections based on shared neighbors rather than opinion similarity, this strategy can introduce structural diversity and break down the walls of established echo chambers, thereby increasing the potential for cross-cutting exposure over the long term---although its effect over echo chambers remains controversial\cite{bail2018exposure, garimella2018political}.